tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 10. **IP Geo Plugin** - Attribution tab

 == Changelog ==

+= 3.0.3.1 =
+This is a maintenance release addressing various internal improvement.

+* **Bug fix:** Fixed an issue where deletion of the expired cache was not executed in subordinate blogs when this plugin was activated on the network wide.
+* **Bug fix:** Some issues caused by IE10/11 on admin pages had been fixed.
+* **Bug fix:** Turning off check boxes in "**API selection and key settings**" section now becomes to work.
+* **Improvement:** Better validation performance for logged in user authentication.
+* **Improvement:** Better rendering by CSS and JS for sections.
+* **Improvement:** Better handling of click event for embedding a nonce.
+* **Improvement:** Better handling of cookie for sections.
+* **Improvement:** Better handling of server and private IP address.
+* **Improvement:** Better compatibility with file operations using Filesystem API.
+FTP or SSH based operations are now supported only when [some symbols are defined in `wp-config.php`](https://codex.wordpress.org/Editing_wp-config.php#WordPress_Upgrade_Constants "Editing wp-config.php &laquo; WordPress Codex").
+* **Improvement:** Better timing of upgrade check at activation phase instead of `init` action hook.

 = 3.0.3 =
 * **New feature:** New option "Prevent malicious upload" to restrict MIME types.